Two students facing each other talking and studying in the library.

 Course Summary

-You will learn about a range of counselling and therapeutic approaches, developing your self awareness and ability to communicate with people in an ethical, empathic and professional way.
-It is in our view a unique chance to study for a multidisciplinary degree with a strong practical and employable component.
+You will learn about a range of counselling and therapeutic approaches, developing your self-awareness and ability to communicate with people in an ethical, empathic and professional way.
+It is a unique chance to study for a multidisciplinary degree with a strong practical and employable component.

 Counselling Skills

 You will develop an understanding of various ethical issues within counselling, such as confidentiality, informed consent, boundaries, and working with risk.
-We explore all stages of the counselling process, from beginnings to endings, and incorporate reflective practice to support students in understanding their own beliefs and values in relation to ethics.
+We explore all stages of the counselling process, from beginnings to endings, and incorporate reflective practice to support you in understanding your own beliefs and values in relation to ethics.

-Students are introduced to the ‘core values’ and begin to understand how these create and sustain the helping process.
-With this understanding, students will work with their peers to practice their own counselling skills.
+You will be introduced to the 'core values' and begin to understand how these create and sustain the helping process.
+With this understanding, you will work with your peers to practise your own counselling skills.

 Sociology